Exposure (Robert Fripp album)

-Exposure is the debut solo album by guitarist and composer Robert Fripp.
-Unique among Fripp solo projects for its focus on the pop song format, it grew out of his previous collaborations with David Bowie, Peter Gabriel, and Daryl Hall, and the latter two singers appear on the album.
+Exposure is the debut solo album by British guitarist and composer Robert Fripp, best known as the sole constant member of the band King Crimson.
+Unique among Fripp solo projects for its focus on the rock song format, it grew out of his previous collaborations with David Bowie, Peter Gabriel, and Daryl Hall, and the latter two singers appear on the album.
 Released in 1979, it peaked at No. 79 on the Billboard Album Chart.
-Most of the lyrics were provided by the poet and lyricist Joanna Walton, who was later killed on Pan Am Flight 103.
+Most of the lyrics were provided by the poet Joanna Walton, Fripp's partner at the time, who also coined the term "Frippertronics" to describe his tape looping system.

 Background

 After terminating the first run of King Crimson in 1974, studying at the International Academy for Continuous Education through 1975-1976 and assisting Peter Gabriel in both studio and stage capacities, Fripp moved in 1977 to the Hell's Kitchen neighbourhood of New York City.
 New York was then a centre of punk rock and what would come to be known as new wave, and Fripp became part of the scene, playing and recording with Blondie and the Roche sisters, absorbing the sounds of the active downtown music scene.
 He envisioned a new approach, and incorporated elements of these NYC experiences into his current palette, including "Frippertronics", the tape-delay/looping technique he had developed with Brian Eno.
 At Eno's invitation, Fripp performed on David Bowie's "Heroes" single and album in 1977.

 Originally, Fripp envisioned Exposure as the third part of a simultaneous trilogy also comprising Daryl Hall's Sacred Songs and Peter Gabriel's second album aka Scratch, both of which Fripp contributed to and produced.
-Fripp's aim with the trilogy "was to investigate the 'pop song' as a means of expression.
-I think it's an incredibly good way of putting forward ideas.
+Fripp has said his aim with the trilogy "was to investigate the 'pop song' as a means of expression."
+He continued, "I think it's an incredibly good way of putting forward ideas.
 I think it's a supreme discipline to know that you have three to four minutes to get together all your lost emotions and find words of one syllable or less to put forward all your ideas.
 It's a discipline of form that I don't think is cheap or shoddy".
-The album was to be originally titled The Last Great New York Heartthrob and feature a track list configuration different from that of the final release.
-Hall's management and label resisted the project, fearing the music would damage Hall's commercial appeal, insisting as well that Exposure be equally credited to Hall, initially Fripp's main vocalist.
+The album was to be originally titled The Last Great New York Heartthrob, feature a track list configuration different from that of the final release, and using Daryl Hall as the main vocalist.
 Fripp instead used only two Hall vocals on his album, substituting Peter Hammill and Terre Roche in various places.